ossf/s2c2f/specification/README.md

 ### Markdown

-The living OSS SSC Framework is captured in [markdown](framework.md) and is where all updates will take place.
+The living S2C2F is captured in [markdown](framework.md) and is where all updates will take place.

 ### Contributing updates